BlueAndGold - Notre Dame Wide Receiver Transfers Under Brian Kelly

 Jalen Guyton

-Recruiting Profile: 2015 Three-Star Prospect (No. 56 wide receiver) from Allex, Texas
+Recruiting Profile: 2015 Three-Star Prospect (No. 56 wide receiver) from Allen, Texas

 Jalen Guyton sat out each of Notre Dame’s 12 regular-season games as a freshman in 2015 before getting suspended from football-related activities in December.